-The widening productivity gap across rich and poor countries is in part explained by differences in firms’ managerial practices.
-In most low-skill manufacturing contexts in the developing world, like the garment and textiles firms, which employ ~65 and 75 million people worldwide, productivity, wages, and worker retention are all extremely low.
+The widening productivity gap between rich and poor countries is, in part, explained by differences in firms’ managerial practices.
+In most low-skill manufacturing contexts in the developing world, like garment and textile firms which employ ~65 and 75 million people worldwide, productivity, wages, and worker retention are all extremely low.

-We have rigorously evaluated the following by way of two large-scale randomized controlled trials in Indian garment factories over the last 3 years:
+We have rigorously evaluated the following by way of two large-scale randomized controlled trials in Indian garment factories over the last three years:

-We aim to translate the above two interventions into respective mobile based application platform:
+We aim to translate the above two interventions into respective mobile-based application platforms:

-To test the efficacy of the developed application, we will evaluate this mode of delivery through a randomized controlled trial in 41 garment manufacturing factories, impacting ~70,000 frontline workers during the evaluation phase.
+To test the efficacy of the developed application, we will evaluate this mode of delivery through a randomized controlled trial in 41 garment manufacturing factories.
+During the evaluation phase, the projects will impact ~70,000 frontline workers.

 We foresee that these ideas can apply more broadly to other garment manufacturing firms concentrated in low to middle income countries such as those in Bangladesh, China, Ethiopia, and Vietnam.

 Subscribe to the Good Business Lab Mailing List to receive updates on our current initiatives, progress reports, upcoming projects and our quarterly newsletter.